meugenom/cloudydesk/README.md

 - A loading spinner is activated to indicate ongoing processes.

 ### Please read this
 - There is currently no demo available on the website [https://cloudydesk.de](https://cloudydesk.de).
-Please use the following login credentials:
-	login: muster@muster.muster
-	password: muster
+- Logging into the demo website automatically as the user hallo@meugenom.com
 - After loading the Docker image to start, please follow the instructions below.
 - If you have started the Docker image and the database is empty, create your own account and upload your files.
 The default file upload size limit is 10 MB.
 - In the Docker image, the path 'upload-dir' is set by default.
 Please refer to the file 'server/src/main/resources/application.yml' to select your own directory to work locally, to which you have access.